September Bird of the Month: Hummingbirds

 - All hummingbirds are easily attracted to feeders with a sugar water solution mixed in a 4 to 1 ratio of water to sugar.
 We recommend using mixes that contain no dye.
 For more on feeding hummingbirds, see our Attracting Hummingbirds article.

 - Nectar left outside will spoil, especially in hot weather.
 You should clean out your feeder and refill with fresh nectar once a week, or more often in warm weather or if the nectar becomes cloudy or mold-spotted.
-If your hummingbirds take longer than a week to drink the nectar, you probably don't need to fill your feeder completely.
+If your hummingbirds take longer than a week to drink the nectar, you may want to use a product called Nectar Defender, which uses micronutrient copper to extend the life of nectar to about three weeks before spoiling.
+This is available as an additive or in an easy to use nectar concentrate and is completely safe for hummingbirds.

 Want to read more pages like this?
 Visit our Bird of the Month Archive.